-The futures market offers opportunities either through trading or through analysis.
+The futures market offers opportunities either through trading or analysis.
 We can find interesting insights from the futures markets which help us understand market sentiment.

 The COT Report